 Wall Plank Exercise • Pay Attention to Your Shoulders and Wrists

-If you’re finding that your shoulders and wrists are really uncomfortable in this position, then, by all means, you could certainly do the plank with your forearms up against the ball.
+If you find that your shoulders and wrists are really uncomfortable in this position, then, by all means, you could certainly do the plank with your forearms up against the ball.

-- You are going to be pushing into the ball as you step back.
+- Push into the ball as you step back.

 - Keep your abdominals tight.